ericenglin/Micromobility-Text-Analysis/README.md

 # Micromobility Text Analysis
  This is a simple webscraper that builds a word cloud and makes bigrams & trigrams.
 All code can be found in jupyter notebook file.
+Articles have been compiled throughout the summer of 2019.
+This analysis uses a subset of these articles as a quick attempt to find useful information.
+All articles can be found in the xlsx file or in the jupyter notebook.

+# Context On Micromobility:
+Micromobility is a trendy catch-all term for small modes of transportation that are coming into streets around the world.
+As a general definition, micromobility is a category of modes of transport that are provided by very light vehicles such as electric scooters, electric skateboards, shared bicycles and electric pedal assisted, pedelec, bicycles.
+The primary condition for inclusion in the category is a gross vehicle weight of less than 500 kg.
+This is still a developing field with new trends every day (see: [pogo sticks](https://www.autonews.com/mobility-report/pogo-sticks-join-micromobility-field)).